Velais-Beyond-IT/velais-fastapi-base-scaffold/README.md

 ### Swagger UI

-When running in development mode (`env=Development`), the Swagger UI documentation is available at:
+When running in development mode (`env=development`), the Swagger UI documentation is available at:

 - http://localhost:8000/docs